Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Background

 \subsubsection{Multiple Linear Regression}

 MLR is a foundational regression technique that models path loss as a linear combination of multiple predictors, including distance, wall penetration, and environmental parameters (e.g., humidity, temperature).
-It takes the general form: {
+If $V$ denotes the number of predictors, it takes the general form in Eq.~\eqref{eq:mlr}: {